jassed-1/numeros-pares/README.md

 ----

-Compilação
+Executar
 ----------

-Efetuar a compilação do código-fonte:
+Efetuar a Execucão do código-fonte:

         $ python3 p